 Unlike elsewhere in my travels, no one glared at me if I tried to feed then.
 I was the recipient of a big talking-to by a restaurant owner in Morocco; my feeding the strays would merely ensure that they returned time and time again.
 In contrast, when I went for chicken wings and couldn’t finish my plate, I tried to surreptitiously slip the cat underneath my chair a morsel of food.
 Seeing my furtiveness, the owner walked over and, a smile on his face, dropped the cat below a full drumstick to enjoy.

-A 2017 documentary about cats in Istanbul, Kedi, aims to showcase a day in the life of a cat in the city.
+A 2017 documentary about cats in Istanbul, Kedi, also helped showcase a day in the life of a cat in the city and raise awareness for the street animals in town.
 While the film features lovely cinematography and copious cat scenes, it also ends somberly, warning that modernization of Istanbul is pushing out both people and cats as the city expands.
+Here’s a great writeup from the Paris Review called The Alleycats of Istanbul, both about the film and our love of animals.

 They were … confused.